- Decide on the goal of your Facebook advertising before you get started – this will affect the type of advertising used

 - If you are looking for advanced targeting and customisation, Facebook ads are the way to go

-I often get questions from my clients on Facebook boosted posts and Facebook Ads; what’s the difference and when should I use one or the other?
+We often get questions from our clients on Facebook boosted posts and Facebook Ads; what’s the difference and when should I use one or the other?
 The answer to this question isn’t always an easy one.
 It really depends on what your goals are for advertising and what audiences you want to reach.
 Let’s start with boosted posts.

 What is a boosted post?

 A boosted post is the most basic advertising you can do on Facebook.
 They are created by allocating advertising budget to a post already on the businesses’ page.
-Using Fancies Flower’s Mothers’ Day post as an example below, you can see there is a ‘boost post’ option in the bottom right hand corner.
+You can find the ‘boost post’ option in the bottom right hand corner of your post.
 Once this is clicked and the boost is approved by Facebook, more people will see this particular post in their news feed.